 - When employers owe their employees salaries or wages for work completed, but not paid them yet, the employer has an accrued expense.

 - Interest payable for a bank loan can be an accrued expense.
-Accrued expenses are first entered into the journal as a liability until paid, at which time the liability account is debited (reduced) and an asset account, such as cash, is credited (decreased).
+The borrower first enters them into the journal as a liability until the customer pays, at which time the customer debits the liability account (reduces account balance) and at the same time credits (decreases) ab asset account such as cash.

 - Firms first enter Accrued expenses

 in the journal as liabilities until they pay them.